daisycrego/os_hw3/assignmentNotes.md

 ### Overview:
 - Give each process a fixed number of lottery tickets.
 Effectively giving each process a proportion of the CPU by just giving it that proportion of the tickets.
 - When it comes time to schedule, pick a random number between 1 and the number of tickets.
 - Schedule the process that won the lottery.
+The more tickets a process has, the more likely it will be selected by the lottery algorithm.
 ### Specifics:
-- Take the existing PCB (struct proc) and augment it with a num_tickets field.
 - At scheduling time:
   - Generate a random ticket number winner
   - Loop over processes, keeping a counter
   - If counter >= winner then pick that process
+  - Otherwise, increment the counter by numTickets of the current process and advance to the next process in the queue.
 ### Algorithm:
 For an array of processes (proc[NUM_OF_PROCS]), each with its associated number of tickets (num_tickets):
 ```